 General support is available via the Business Support Helpline: https://www.gov.uk/business-support-helpline.
 This page also provides useful links such as the Business Finance Guide, https://thebusinessfinanceguide.co.uk/ which is a simple click-through tool for users to locate the support available for businesses of a particular size or with particular goals.
 A more comprehensive source of information on overnment-linked funding sources (and other types of support) is available here: https://www.gov.uk/business-finance-support.
 Applications for government funding can be made through this link: https://www.gov.uk/apply-funding-innovation.
 These links allow searches for different types of support (for example grants, loans or advice) and the search can be tailored by industry, business stage and number of employees.

 A government summary is available here https://www.gov.uk/government/publications/sme-access-to-finance-schemes-measures-to-support-small-and-medium-sized-enterprise-growth.
 This guide provides a useful summary of various schemes but please note that it dates from 2013 and some schemes mentioned therein may no longer be available.

 The "Business is Great" campaign was launched in November 2013 and is part of the UK Government's drive to encourage entrepreneurship.
 The campaign's purpose is to publicise the sources of financial support, advice and guidance that are available for small businesses.

-The TSB is a public body operating at arm's length from the UK Government.
+Innovate UK (previously the Technology Strategy Board) is a public body operating at arm's length from the UK Government.
 Its role is to stimulate innovation and thereby accelerate economic growth.